FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/r_zos_specific_parameters/calls_to_IEBCOPY_ADRDSSU_utilities.md

 {
-    "title": "Calls to z/OS utilities IEBCOPY and ADRDSSU", "linkTitle": "Calls to z/OS utilities IEBCOPY and ADRDSSU", "weight": "320"
+    "title": "Calls to z/OS utilities from Transfer CFT", "linkTitle": "Calls to z/OS utilities IEBCOPY and ADRDSSU", "weight": "320"
 }The Z/OS utility call function enables you to transfer files that are not directly readable by Transfer CFT.
 The IEBCOPY and ADRDSSU utilities are supported.
 The following sections describe this operating mode.